TylorS/typed/apps/website/content/guides/dom-render-event.md

 also needs explicit mount coordination; creating its node during component setup does not prove it is connected or laid out yet.

-For callback-based producers, `Fx.callback` can model the actual subscribe/unsubscribe API and return a cleanup Effect.
-Avoid inventing another lifetime based solely on observing DOM removal: a moved or detached object is not necessarily a stopped resource.
+For callback-based producers, `Fx.callback` models the actual subscribe/unsubscribe API.
+A moved or detached object is not necessarily a stopped resource.

 ## Be careful when inspecting mounted ranges